omriso/omriso.github.io/index.md

 # **About me**

-I am a Ph.D. student at the Hebrew University of Jerusalem under the supervision of Prof. Elon Lindenstrauss.
 I study homogeneous dynamics.

+I have finished my Ph.D. studies in the Hebrew University of Jerusalem under the supervision of Prof. Elon Lindenstrauss.
+Starting at Fall 2025, I will be an associate research scholar at Princeton University and a Bourgain Fellow at the Institute of Advanced Study.

 You can interest me in questions related to dynamics with number theory, geometry, topology, and probability.